jmcalalang/f5-automation-toolchain-lab/docs/module5/lab1.rst

   |image15|

-..
-Note:: The template is defaulted to run the full_build.yml playbook, if you want to save time you can set this to the application_services_3.yml.
+.. note:: The template is defaulted to run the **full_build.yml** playbook, if you want to save time you can set this to the **application_services_3.yml**.

-Save the Template with your new variables defined and rerun the template.
+Save the Template with your new variables and playbook defined, then rerun the template.

   |image13|